palbot-gg/docs/docs/setup.md

 ---

 ## 2. Enable RCON (Optional)
 RCON Port is required for the `/palcon` command.
+RCON is also required for `kits` and `give` commands.

 1. Open your `PalWorldSettings.ini` file.
 2. Make sure the following settings are present and configured: